veera9784/python_end_to_end/datatypes/read.md

 String - String variables are used to store textual information

 Boolean - Boolean variables have two modes either True or False.
 A definite judge of statements!

+##variables

+#variable is a container which stores the data

+#it stores the information like numeric and it can be textual